pranigopu/pranigopu.github.io/docs/philosophy/metaphysics/README.md

 ## The principle of causality
 _First, some definitions_...

-**NOTE**: _Entities and actions must ultimately be defined through ostensive definitions since they are concepts from direct perceptions that are irreducible to other perceptions; on some basic level, an entity is grasped as a whole, an action or a change is a single perception, etc. But I shall indicate some defining aspects that can show where to look._
+**NOTE**: _Entities and actions must ultimately be defined through ostensive definitions since they are concepts from direct perceptions that are irreducible to other perceptions; on some basic level, an entity is grasped as a whole and an action or a change is a single perception.
+But I shall indicate some defining aspects that can show where to look._

 **Entity**: